-Indicator guidance: This indicator is only applicable to telecommunications companies.
-Network shutdowns are a growing threat to human rights.
+Indicator guidance: Network shutdowns are a growing threat to human rights.
 The UN Human Rights Council has condemned network shutdowns as a violation of international human rights law and called on governments to refrain from taking these actions.
 Yet governments are increasingly ordering telecommunications companies to shut down their networks, which in turn puts pressure on companies to take actions that violate their responsibility to respect human rights.
 We expect companies to fully disclose to the circumstances under which they might take such action and to report on the requests they receive to take such actions.